siyul-park/uniflow/README.md

  100%    559 (longest request)
 ```

-## Learn More
+## 📚 Learn More

-- [Getting Started](./docs/getting_started.md): Learn how to install the CLI, manage workflows, and run the engine.
+- [Getting Started](./docs/getting_started.md): Learn how to install the CLI and manage workflows.
-- [Key Concepts](./docs/key_concepts.md): Understand essential concepts such as nodes, their connections, ports, packets, and more.
+- [Key Concepts](./docs/key_concepts.md): Understand core concepts such as nodes, connections, ports, and packets.
-- [Architecture](./docs/architecture.md): See how node specifications are loaded into the engine and how workflows are executed.
+- [Architecture](./docs/architecture.md): Dive deep into node specification loading and workflow execution processes.
-- [User Extension](./docs/user_extension.md): Find out how to add new nodes and seamlessly integrate them into your existing services.
+- [User Extensions](./docs/user_extensions.md): Learn how to add new features and integrate with existing services.

+## 🌐 Community & Support

+If you have questions or need support, join us through the following channels:

+- [Discussions](https://github.com/siyul-park/uniflow/discussions): Share questions and feedback.
+- [Issue Tracker](https://github.com/siyul-park/uniflow/issues): Report bugs and request features.

+## 📜 License

+This project is distributed under the [MIT License](./LICENSE).
+Feel free to modify and redistribute it.

 <!-- Go -->